stromseng/effective-progress/README.md

 ## Dependencies & package size

 This library is designed for CLI workflows, where package size is typically a lower-priority concern.
-Alongside `effect`, it relies on two mature runtime dependencies: `chalk` and `es-toolkit`.
+Alongside `effect` though, I will strive to only rely on other high quality packages.

 ## Notes